stc/HackPact/README.md

 ### Inspiration
 Indicated per folder.
 Also, notice that the [Nature of Code](https://github.com/shiffman/The-Nature-of-Code-Examples-p5.js/) by Daniel Shiffman and some excellent ideas on [OpenProcessing](https://www.openprocessing.org/) are always in the scope.
 Interesting resources can be found also at [Chrome Music Lab](https://musiclab.chromeexperiments.com/) and [Tero Parvianen](https://teropa.info/). && >>> Fluxus @@.
 Ideas and projects from our group [Binaura](http://binaura.net) are also meriting from these cross-modal sonic traditions

+### Live Demos
+Try out all the sketches [here](https://stc.github.io/HackPact/).
+Please note, they are quick protos, not optimized for anything